Daganev/continuouscoding.org/content/posts/5_continuous-cooperation.md

 tags:
 -
 series:
--
+- main concepts
 categories:
-- diagram
-libraries:
--
+- continuous coding
 featured_image: "feature/scrum.jpg"
 ---

+### How does this apply to me as a developer?

+-